-41 Paleoclimatic proxy data from various sources reveal multicentennial variability (MCV) of the Earth's climate system (Chapman and Shackleton 2000; Nyberg et al. 2002; Kim et al. 2004; Wanner 42 et al. 2008; Newby et al. 2014; Askjær et al. 2022), yet its origin and underlying mechanism remain 43 elusive.
-The Atlantic meridional overturning circulation (AMOC), a crucial regulator of the climate 44 system, also displays variability on this multicentennial timescale (Kissel et al. 2013; Thornalley et al. 45 46 2013).
-Consequently, MCV of the AMOC has been proposed as a potential driver of the climate system's MCV (McDermott et al. 2001; Oppo et al. 2003; Hall et al. 2004; Miettinen et al. 2012; 47 48 Chabaud et al. 2014; Ayache et al. 2018; Thirumalai et al. 2018).
+Paleoclimatic proxy data from various sources reveal multicentennial variability (MCV) of the Earth's climate system (Chapman and Shackleton 2000; Nyberg et al. 2002; Kim et al. 2004; Wanner et al. 2008; Newby et al. 2014; Askjær et al. 2022), yet its origin and underlying mechanism remain elusive.
+The AMOC, a crucial regulator of the climate system, also displays variability on this multicentennial time scale (Kissel et al. 2013; Thornalley et al. 2013).
+Consequently, the MCV of the AMOC has been proposed as a potential driver of the climate system's MCV (McDermott et al. 2001; Oppo et al. 2003; Hall et al. 2004; Miettinen et al. 2012; Chabaud et al. 2014; Ayache et al. 2018; Thirumalai et al. 2018).

-49 Due to the scarcity of long-term direct AMOC observations, research on AMOC MCV has primarily relied on models of a hierarchy of complexities.
-Early studies have identified AMOC 50 51 MCVs in two-dimensional (Mysak et al. 1993) and three-dimensional (Mikolajewicz and Maier-Reimer 1990; Winton and Sarachik 1993; Drijfhout et al. 1996) ocean models.
-Over the past two 52 53 decades, several studies have utilized the more sophisticated coupled models to study AMOC MCV (Park and Latif 2008; Delworth and Zeng 2012; Martin et al. 2013, 2015; Jiang et al. 2021; Meccia et 54 55 al. 2023).
-Perhaps because of the differences in models employed, the mechanisms underlying these 56 coupled model AMOC MCVs vary.
+Due to the scarcity of long-term direct AMOC observations, research on AMOC MCV has primarily relied on models of a hierarchy of complexities.
+Early studies have identified AMOC MCVs in two-dimensional (Mysak et al. 1993) and threedimensional (Mikolajewicz and Maier-Reimer 1990; Winton and Sarachik 1993; Drijfhout et al. 1996) ocean models.
+Over the past two decades, several studies have utilized the more sophisticated coupled models to study AMOC MCV (Park and Latif 2008; Delworth and Zeng 2012; Martin et al. 2013, 2015; Jiang et al. 2021; Meccia et al. 2023).
+Perhaps because of the differences in models employed, the mechanisms underlying these coupled model AMOC MCVs vary.
 Consequently, these studies might have identified distinct potential modes of the real-world AMOC MCV, which do not necessarily contradict each other.
-57 58 Hence, it might be more suitable to refer to the MCVs of AMOC in these studies as MCOs, as the 59 term "variability" is usually from an observational or statistical view, but "oscillation" is often dominated by a specific dynamic mode and carries a more physical connotation (Liu 2012; Sutton et 60 al. 2018; Zhang et al. 2019).
-In this context, studying the AMOC MCV essentially involves tackling a 61 dynamic system problem, that is, a comprehensive understanding of the real-world AMOC MCV 62 critically depends on understanding each constituent mode (or AMOC MCO).
-Analyses of the 63 64 modeled AMOC MCOs, therefore, should draw insights from the more fundamental (and typically earlier) theoretical studies.
-However, these coupled model studies often do not interpret their AMOC 65 66 MCOs from a more theoretical and dynamic perspective, highlighting a disconnect between model results and theories.
-67
+Hence, it might be more suitable to refer to the MCVs of AMOC in these studies as MCOs, as the term "variability" is usually from an observational or statistical view, but "oscillation" is often dominated by a specific dynamic mode and carries a more physical connotation (Liu 2012; Sutton et al. 2018; Zhang et al. 2019).
+In this context, studying the AMOC MCV essentially involves tackling a dynamic system problem;